maierbn/opendihu/doc/sphinx/settings/finite_element_method.rst

 The prefactor is a scalar multiplier of the Laplace operator term, i.e. :math:`c` in :math:`c\cdot  Δu` or :math:`c\cdot∇ \cdot (A ∇u)`.

+It can be specified spatially varying, :math:`c(x)` by providing a list with as many entries as degrees of freedom (dofs).
+Depending on ``"inputMeshIsGlobal"``, you have to set as many entries as there are global or local dofs.

+When using a composite mesh, you can also provide a list with as many entries as there are sub meshes.
+Then each value will be set in a sub mesh and :math:`c(x)` will be constant in the sub mesh.

 rightHandSide
 ^^^^^^^^^^^^^^^
 *Default: lists of zeros*